robhinds/food-science-site/recipes/_posts/2021-02-05-how-to-smoke-beef-short-ribs.md

 Beef short ribs are one of my all time favourite cuts to cook low and slow.
 They are always popular on the BBQ circuit, and have an incredible savoury, meaty flavour.
 They cook down to a beautifully tender, flavourful cook and also provide really impressive servings as _Dino Bones_.

 All these BBQ recipes will work equally well on a ceramic grill such as a Big Green Egg or Kamado Joe, a bullet smoker such as the Weber Smokey Mountain or a pellet grill such as Traeger or Broil King - no adaptation of the recipe or technique needs to change.
-I have used this technique on a variety of grills, with my ceramic kamado or my Weber Smokey Mountain bullet smoker being my usual method of choice!
+I have used this technique on a variety of grills, with my ceramic kamado or my Weber Smokey Mountain bullet smoker being my usual method of choice (to be honest, the Weber Smokey Mountain would be my go to for shortribs, just because its capable of getting a better smoke than many other options.. ok ok, not as good as proper offset, but that's a whole other topic!)

-Like most _hard working_ cuts of beef, beef short ribs can be used for lots of other cooks too suc as in chilli-con-carne or generally any slow cooked stew or casserole.
+Like most _hard working_ cuts of beef, beef short ribs can be used for lots of other cooks too such as in chilli-con-carne or generally any slow cooked stew or casserole.
 I quite often make a short rib chilli by smoking the ribs for a few hours on the kamado before cubing the meat and adding (along with the bones) to a chilli base and put it back on the grill to slowly braise.
 Beautiful.

+It is also possibly to cook short ribs _hot-and-fast_, as is often the preferred technique in Argentinian BBQ or live fire cooking, but for this discussion we will focus on the Texas style of _low-and-slow_ smoked beef ribs rather than any of those other techniques.

 <a href="https://www.instagram.com/stories/highlights/18063812545237550/" target="_blank" rel="nofollow">I have a short set of video clips of me trimming, cooking and checking a three bone rack of beef short ribs on Instagram - 3 1/2 minutes in all, so give it a watch!</a>